cds-snc/simplify-privacy-statements-V2/README.md

 "form.fullname": "Full name",
 ```

+## Form Validation
+- Form validation is built into the form schema files and use [validator.js](https://github.com/validatorjs/validator.js#validators) is validate input

+## Todo

+- Current step validation ... "view access" based on Schema file for previous route.
+Given a user tries to visit step 5 directly validation will be checked for step 4 first.
+- Adding tests for sample routes
+- Adding more tests for utility functions

 ## Notes

-This project is based on the orginal code https://github.com/cds-snc/cra-claim-tax-benefits It was born out of wanting to use that code as a base without the need to remove the unused parts everytime a new project is started.
+This project is based on the orginal code https://github.com/cds-snc/cra-claim-tax-benefits it was born out of wanting to use that code as a base without the need to remove the unused parts everytime a new project is started.

 See:
 - https://github.com/cds-snc/notification-demo-service/commit/ab24e79268626e1431b301fb91614b40f9615086